-- 8. Tyre manufacturing standard information, which can be used for tyre recalls and other checking processes.
-Most of this information relates to the manufacturer, place of manufacture, etc. The last four numbers are the date of manufacture.
-For example, if the number was 3106, the tyre was made in the 31st week of 2006. - M+S or M/S indicates that the tyre has been designed with some capability for mud and snow. - 10.
-The number of plies in both the tread area and the sidewall area, indicates how many layers of rubber-coated material make up the structure of the tyre.
+- The speed rating denotes the maximum speed at which the tyre should be used for extended periods.
+See 227, SPEED RATING. - 8.
+Tyre manufacturing standard information, which can be used for tyre recalls and other checking processes.
+Most of this information relates to the manufacturer, place of manufacture etc. The last 4 numbers are the date of manufacture.
+For example, if the number was 5111, the tyre was made in the 51st week of 2011.

+- M+S or M/S indicates that the tyre has been designed with some capability for mud and snow. - 10.
+The number of plies in both the tread area, and the sidewall area, indicates how many layers of rubber coated material make up the structure of the tyre.
 Information is also provided on the type of materials used. - 11.
-Wear rate indicator: A tyre rated at 400, for example, will last twice as long as a tyre rated at 200. - 12.
-The traction rating grades a tyre's performance when stopping on a wet road surface.
+Wear rate indicator.
+A tire rated at 400 for example, will last longer than a tire rated at 200. - 12.
+The traction rating grades a tyres performance when stopping on a wet road surface.
 The higher the grade, the better the braking performance.
-The grades, from highest to lowest are; AA, A, B, and C.
+The grades, from highest to lowest are; AA, A, B and C. - 13.
+The maximum load which can be carried by the tyre. - 14.
+Heat resistance grading.
+The tyre resistance to heat is grade A, B or C, with A indicating the greatest resistance to heat.
+This grading is provided for a correctly inflated tyre, which is being used within its speed and loading limits. - 15.
+The maximum inflation pressure for the tyre.
+This pressure should not be used for normal driving.
+227, TYRE CARE.